 5. WHAT WE DO WITH THE INFORMATION WE COLLECT

-We use the information you provide and our sophisticated computerised system that gives detailed information on Heart Rate Variability ("HRV") (which monitors the balance or imbalance of the automatic nervous system) to generate a full HRV analysis and lifestyle report and provide comments to help you formulate a successful stress coping strategy.
-Following 5 minutes of monitoring your HRV by sensors attached to your wrists, your individual reports will be available on-screen on VitalScan Personal Assessment System.
+We use the information you provide and our sophisticated computerised system that gives detailed information on ECG, EEG, PPG, GSR, and Heart Rate Variability ("HRV") (which monitors the balance or imbalance of the automatic nervous system) to generate a full HRV analysis and lifestyle report.

 Your individual reports will also be available on-line.